-A few months ago I found a great recipe for sour milk bread (1.5 pound recipe).
+A few months ago I found a great recipe for a 1.5 pound loaf of sour milk bread.
 We like it so much that it’s become the recipe that I use most often.
-I love its simple ingredients list and the texture of the bread.
+I love the simple ingredients list and the texture of the bread.

 I’ve even developed a version for a two pound bread loaf.